sparrowmktplace/SDK-Documentation/docs/features/index.md

 ## **Data Methods:**

-Currently we support only one data method which can be only used for the apps rendered on integrate page(integrate_page_app).
+Currently the support is for only one data method which can be only used for the apps rendered on a survey's integration page(builder_integrations_list).
 It can be used like:  <br/> `window.client.data.get(“getSurveyId”)-> returns a long value`

 ## **Interface Methods:**